mobify/developer-values/README.md

 #### New problems don't require new technology

-When building a software that solves a problem, it's unlikely that you need new technology to it.
+When building software that solves a problem, it's unlikely that you need new technology to solve it.
 The things you are building should be pushing boundaries, not the things you are building them with.
 By default, you should [choose boring technology](http://mcfunley.com/choose-boring-technology).